-From a past advisor (Brittney) who had gotten sick at previous sessions of camp: I didn't get sick at camp!
+A slightly condensed report from a past advisor (Brittney) who had gotten sick at previous sessions:

+I didn't get sick at camp!
 I came home, got a good night's sleep, and went on with my life!
-My recipe was
+My recipe:

 - sleep (headed for bed at 10 PM each night)

 - daily vitamins

-- Wellness Formula (a supplement daily prevention started w/ traveling)
+- extra Vitamin C

 - hand-washing (+ periodic sanitizing for fun & peace of mind)

 - nightly showering & teeth brushing

-- daily Claritin for relief of allergy symptoms

-- extra Vitamin C

 - tea